 IMPROVISATION COURSES — Principle Instructors

-Dennis is a founding member and the current artistic director of The Loose Moose Theatre Company, where he has developed, directed, and appeared in numerous productions over the past 41 years.
+Dennis is a founding member and the current artistic director of The Loose Moose Theatre Company, where he has developed, directed, and appeared in numerous productions over the past 42 years.
 Dennis has been a principal instructor at the International Improvisation School since 1989, and was on faculty of the Citadel/Banff Centre Professional Theatre Program from 2011-18.
-He has taught masterclasses in improvisation at the Fountain School of Performing Arts, Dalhousie University, for the Birmingham Conservatory at the Stratford Festival, and was recently invited to teach at the National Theatre School in Montreal.
+He has taught masterclasses in improvisation at the Fountain School of Performing Arts, Dalhousie University, for the Birmingham Conservatory at the Stratford Festival, and teaches improvisation at the National Theatre School in Montreal.
 He is currently working on a program at the University of Calgary providing classes for graduate students using improvisation training to improve communication skills.
 Dennis has also toured internationally, performing and teaching improvisation in Europe, Australia, New Zealand, Japan, and the USA.

 Shawn Kinley has been performing and teaching for more than 30 years around the world.
 A member of Loose Moose for over 30 years, Shawn has been performing leading workshops in improvisation, contact improvisation, mask work, mime, and other forms of theatre.
 His students have included professional actors, athletes, university students, corporate managers, the military and children.
 Outside of the Loose Moose, he has worked in television, film, circus, as well as visual arts and writing.
 He speaks no language fluently.